Library can help find the perfect book

 Pictures and Pens

-"Pictures and Pens – Year 2!"
-The library’s program seeking to encourage both photographers and writers in their craft.
-Each month we solicit writings of less than 1,000 (due the 10th of the month) and select a winning entry with the writer being awarded $50.
-The winning story is then posted in the library and on the library blog at http://ifallslibrary.blogspot.com and we ask photographers to provide a photo for the story.
-Photos are due on the last day of the month the library is open with the winning photographer being awarded $50.
+"Pictures and Pens – Year 3!"
+The library’s program to encourage both photographers and writers in their craft.
+Each month we will post a theme for writers and photographers to work with.
+Writings of less than 1,000 words and 8x10 photographs will be accepted up to the last day of each month the library is open.
+A winning writing and photograph that best capture the theme will be selected with each winning entry receiving a $50 prize.
 After we have selected twelve photos and stories we will print them together in a small book.
 Everyone is eligible to enter these contests (although if you win one month, you are not eligible the next month).
 For more information, visit the library blog, or contact Diane at the library.